rainbowdashlabs/chojodev/docs/blog/posts/minecraft_main_class.md

 That is not a problem.
 You probably have a GitHub account already and if not I strongly recommend to make one.
 We use domains because we know that only we use it (ideally).
 So everything you need is something unique that is bound to you, which is the case when you have a GitHub account.
-In that case you can use `com.github.username` or `io.github.username` as your namespace.
+In that case you can use `io.github.username` as your namespace.
+You can even use this namespace for publishing to maven central!

 ## Conclusion